Amaretto is a known Italian cordial commonly used as a flavoring in baked goods and cocktail creation.

-- Mix it to pancake batter for a richer flavor.
+- Mix it into pancake or waffle batter for a richer flavor.

-- Pour a few drops of it into your whip cream for a nutty flavor.
+- Pour a few drops of it into your whip cream for a nutty, sweet flavor.

-- Add it to savory meats for almond and nutty flavor.
+- Add it to braised savory meats for an almond and nutty flavor.

 What is an amaretto sour?